Revant202/unwind/README.md

 ## Description

 Welcome to Unwind, where music brings people together like never before.
-Unwind was created by Revant Emany using React, socket.io, Node, Express, and MongoDB.

-**My Vision
 Unwind envisions a world where music transcends boundaries and brings people together.
 I believe that sharing music with friends should be seamless, enjoyable, and as immersive as it can get.
 With this vision in mind, I've crafted a platform that transforms your ordinary listening sessions into extraordinary shared experiences.

 **How does Unwind Work?